 - 1. Type of Agreement: A Cost Reimbursement Subaward is anticipated. - 2.
 Period of Performance.
-This Agreement will include a Base Year and up to three (3) option periods to be exercised at the discretion of Battelle and its Government Client: - October 1, 2021 through September 30, 2022 (Base Year) - October 1, 2022 through September 30, 2023 (Option Period 1) - October 1, 2023 through September 30, 2024 (Option Period 2) - October 1, 2024 through September 30, 2025 (Option Period 3) - 3.
-Evaluation Criteria and Award and Basis of Award
+This Agreement will include a Base Period and up to one (1) option periods to be exercised at the discretion of Battelle and its Government Client:

+June 1, 2024 through September 30, 2024 (Base Period)

+October 1, 2024 through September 30, 2025 (Option Period 1)

+3. Evaluation Criteria and Award and Basis of Award

 Best Value.
-The subward(s) resulting from this RFP will be awarded to the responsible offeror(s) whose offer conforms to this solicitation and is most advantageous to Battelle and its client, cost or other factors considered.
+The subward resulting from this RFP will be awarded to the responsible offeror(s) whose offer conforms to this solicitation and is most advantageous to Battelle and its client, cost or other factors considered.
 The following evaluation factors and sub-factors and respective weightings shall be used to determine the "best value" to Battelle and its client.

 - (a) Technical Evaluation (70%)

 - (i) Evaluation Design

 - (ii) Communication and Collaboration Plan

 - (iii) Experience

 - (iv) Management Approach

 - (v) Project Narrative

 - (b) Price Evaluation (30%)

-The subaward(s) resulting from this RFP will be awarded to the responsible offeror(s) whose offer conforms to this RFP and represents the best value to Battelle and its client.
+- 4. The subaward(s) resulting from this RFP will be awarded to the responsible offeror(s) whose offer conforms to this RFP and represents the best value to Battelle and its client.

-- 4. Award.
+- 5. Award.
 Any effort expended and any costs or expenses incurred by the Applicant as a result of this RFP shall be the sole responsibility of the Applicant.
-There is no obligation for Battelle to cover any Applicant costs incurred as a result of this RFP. - 5.
-Cost/Price Submittal Requirements.
+There is no obligation for Battelle to cover any Applicant costs incurred as a result of this RFP.

+- 6. Cost/Price Submittal Requirements.
 The detailed information requested in Attachment A, Cost Proposal Instructions, shall be submitted as part of the Applicant's proposal/quote.
-Please note that the Applicant's cost proposal shall be subject to the applicable Federal Acquisition Regulation (FAR) principles related to cost or pricing data. - Terms and Conditions.
+Please note that the Applicant's cost proposal shall be subject to the applicable Federal Acquisition Regulation (FAR) and 2CFR principles related to cost or pricing data.

+- Terms and Conditions.
 The Terms and Conditions included herein shall apply to any subaward that is made as a result of this solicitation.
-Any exceptions or deviations taken to the terms and conditions must be noted in the proposal. - 6.
-Funding.
-The award resulting from this competitive RFP is subject to the availability of funds.
-The award has historically been funded at the estimated funding level of \$400,00 600,000 per year.
-Offerors are encouraged to provide innovative approaches to meet all requirements of this RFP at a lower cost to the Government.
+Any exceptions or deviations taken to the terms and conditions must be noted in the proposal.

+- 7. Funding.
+The award resulting from this RFP is subject to the availability of funds.
+The award has historically been funded at the estimated funding level of \$650,000 \$750,000 total for the base period and option period (6/1/24-9/30/25).
 The U.S. Army has submitted the requisite documents to request funding for the period covered by the AEOP CA; however, applicants are reminded that this request is subject to Presidential, Congressional and Departmental approval.
 The funding levels provided in the RFP are for application preparation purposes only.
 The actual funding level of the cooperative agreement will be updated annually as part of the appropriation process.

-- a) Cost share or match - i) Cost sharing or matching is not required to be responsive to this RFP.
-Cost sharing must clearly state how the funds will be used to meet AEOP's core objectives in support of its priorities.
-In order for cost sharing to be considered with an application, there must be a firm commitment by the organization for providing such. - b) Profit/fee - i) Profit/fee is not permitted under the cooperative agreement. - c) Transition Costs - i) Battelle recognizes that transition / startup costs may be required.
-If so please itemize those costs separately for evaluation - 7.
+a) Cost share or match

+- i) Cost sharing or matching is not required to be responsive to this RFP.
+If included, cost sharing must clearly state how the funds will be used to meet AEOP's core objectives in support of its priorities.
+In order for cost sharing to be considered with an application, there must be a firm commitment by the organization for providing such. - b) Profit/fee - i) Profit/fee is not permitted under the cooperative agreement. - 8.
 Validity Date.
-The Applicant's proposal must remain valid for 120 days from the date of submission of the proposal and must be so stated in Applicant's proposal. - 8.
-Certifications/Questionnaires.
-As part of the Applicant's proposal and before any award may be made, the following certifications must be completed: - Vendor Registration (with W9) - Representations and Certifications (attached with proposal)
+The Applicant's proposal must remain valid for 120 days from the date of submission of the proposal and must be so stated in Applicant's proposal. - Certifications/Questionnaires.
+As part of the Applicant's proposal and before any award may be made, the following certifications must be completed: - Representations and Certifications (will be sent via invitation from Intelleges)

-By submission of a proposal, the Applicant hereby certifies its compliance with the following clause:
+By submission of a proposal, the Applicant hereby certifies its compliance with the following clauses: